Off-Nominal/artemis-history/STATUS.md

 # Constellation Program — Program Status

-> As of July 17, 2009
+> As of September 8, 2009

-**NASA Administrator:** Charles F. Bolden Jr. (12th Administrator) **Goal:** Return humans to the Moon by 2020, then on to Mars **Next Milestone:** Augustine Committee review of Constellation feasibility
+**NASA Administrator:** Charles F. Bolden Jr. (12th Administrator) **Goal:** Return humans to the Moon by 2020, then on to Mars **Next Milestone:** White House decision on Constellation's future

 ## Vehicles
 - **Ares I (crew) / Ares V (cargo): Early development**